2023 Best Health Professions Schools in New York

 Full Health Professions at SUNY Downstate Health Sciences University Report

-Excelsior College came in at #11 in this year’s edition of the Best Health Professions Schools in New York ranking.
+Excelsior College did quite well in this year’s ranking of the best schools for health professions students.
+It came in at #11 on the list.
 Excelsior College is a large private not-for-profit school located in the small city of Albany.

 Health Professions majors at Excelsior College take out an average of $24,584 in student loans while working on their egree.

-Cornell University ranked #13 on this year’s Best Health Professions Schools in New York list.
-Cornell is a fairly large private not-for-profit school located in the small city of Ithaca.
+Cornell University came in at #13 in this year’s edition of the Best Health Professions Schools in New York ranking.
+Cornell is a fairly large private not-for-profit school located in the city of Ithaca.

 On average, health professions graduates from Wagner take out $27,000 in student loans while working on their degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $495.

-Access Careers ranked #15 on this year’s Best Health Professions Schools in New York list.
+Access Careers came in at #15 in this year’s edition of the Best Health Professions Schools in New York ranking.
 Access Careers is a fairly small private for-profit school located in the large suburb of Hempstead.

 After completing their degree, health professions graduates from Access Careers carry an average student debtload of $6,276.